hazelcast/charts/README.md

 If you don't have `helm` in your system, you can download and install it from [helm github project page](https://github.com/helm/helm#install).

 Once you install helm command line tool, you need a Tiller service running in your kubernetes cluster.
-Installing Tiller as simple as exectuing `init` command.
+Installing Tiller as simple as executing `init` command.

 ```
-helm init
+$ helm init
 ```

 Verify that Tiller Version is returned.

 ```
-helm version --server
+$ helm version --server
 ```

 ## Troubleshooting in Kubernetes Environments

-If you have Helm and Tiller is intalled in your system.
+If you have Helm and Tiller is installed in your system.
 You can start deploying Hazelcast Helm Charts to your kubernetes cluster.
-This is the list of some common problems you might face while deploying Hazelcast
+This is the list of some common problems you might face while deploying Hazelcast.

 ### Why is Management Center EXTERNAL-IP not assigned?

 [Minikube](https://github.com/kubernetes/minikube) is a tool that makes it easy to run Kubernetes locally.
-However, It does not come with LoadBalancer so Management Center can't be accesible with external IP.
+However, It does not come with LoadBalancer so Management Center can't be accessible with external IP.

 You can see below that EXTERNAL-IP is pending when you install hazelcast helm charts via `helm install` and execute `kubectl get services` right after.